Hardware Guide: Your PCC System Hardware

 Weight: 830 g (1.83 lb)

 In most cases, a WAP is mounted on the ceiling and connected via a cable to your wiring closet.
 WAPs can be distributed throughout your office to achieve better WiFi coverage.
+These need to be properly mounted in the correct orientation to function correctly.
+They don’t work well if covered with papers or under a desk.

-Note: For new installations, your PCC TST technician will advise you on the WAP location(s) for your contractor to install appropriate cabling prior to PCC’s arrival.
+Note: For new installations, your PCC technician will advise you on the WAP location(s) for your contractor to install appropriate cabling prior to PCC’s arrival.

 Replacing Hardware